Batesian mimicry: Classification and comparisons

 Batesian mimicry is a case of protective or defensive mimicry, where the mimic does best by avoiding confrontations with the signal receiver.
 It is a disjunct system, which means that all three parties are from different species.
 An example would be the robber fly Mallophora bomboides, which is a Batesian mimic of its bumblebee model and prey, B. americanorum (now more commonly known as Bombus pensylvanicus), which is noxious to predators due to its sting.

 Batesian mimicry stands in contrast to other forms such as aggressive mimicry, where the mimic profits from interactions with the signal receiver.
 One such case of this is in fireflies, where females of one species mimic the mating signals of another species, deceiving males to come close enough for them to eat.
 Mimicry sometimes does not involve a predator at all though.
 Such is the case in dispersal mimicry, where the mimic once again benefits from the encounter.
 For instance, some fungi have their spores dispersed by insects by smelling like carrion.
 In protective mimicry, the meeting between mimic and dupe is not such a fortuitous occasion for the mimic, and the signals it mimics tend to lower the probability of such an encounter.

 A case somewhat similar to Batesian mimicry is that of mimetic weeds, which imitate agricultural crops.
 In weed or Vavilovian mimicry, the weed survives by having seeds which winnowing machinery identifies as belonging to the crop.
-Vavilovian mimicry is not Batesian, because man and crop are not enemies.
+Vavilovian mimicry is not Batesian, because humans and crops are not enemies.
 By contrast, a leaf-mimicking plant, the chameleon vine, employs Batesian mimicry by adapting its leaf shape and colour to match that of its host to deter herbivores from eating its edible leaves.

 Another analogous case within a single species has been termed Browerian mimicry (after Lincoln P. Brower and Jane Van Zandt Brower).
 This is a case of automimicry; the model is the same species as its mimic.
 Equivalent to Batesian mimicry within a single species, it occurs when there is a palatability spectrum within a population of harmful prey.
 For example, monarch (Danaus plexippus) caterpillars feed on milkweed species of varying toxicity.
 Some feed on more toxic plants and store these toxins within themselves.
 The more palatable caterpillars thus profit from the more toxic members of the same species.

 Another important form of protective mimicry is Müllerian mimicry, discovered by and named after the naturalist Fritz Müller.
-In Müllerian mimicry both model and mimic are aposematic, so mimicry may be mutual, does not necessarily constitute a bluff or deception and as in the wasps and bees may involve many species in a mimicry ring.
+In Müllerian mimicry, both model and mimic are aposematic, so mimicry may be mutual, does not necessarily constitute a bluff or deception and as in the wasps and bees may involve many species in a mimicry ring.